-HOT TIP: In May - mid November 2017, Whitaker Ponds will be under construction as Portland Parks works on a new entrance to the park on NE 47th.
+PLEASE NOTE: From now through October 2017, Whitaker Ponds will be under construction as Portland Parks works on a new entrance to the park on NE 47th.
 Please work with us to find alternative natural areas for field trips during this timeframe.
 Thank you!

 Other sites within the watershed include:

 - Salish Ponds Wetlands

 Come to field experiences dressed appropriately for the weather!
 During the fall, winter, and spring it’s a great idea to wear:

 ...all of which are OK to get dirty!